 If you or a driver of your business vehicle causes an accident that injures another person or damages their property, they can file a claim on your policy and bring a lawsuit against you or the driver.
 Your liability insurance will cover costs to pay damages on the claim up to the policy limit.
 You or your business will be responsible for any amount of damages above the limit.
 Your liability insurance will also cover the costs to defend you or the driver of your business vehicle in an accident-related lawsuit, separate from the policy limit.

-What are the Coverages Included in a Commercial Auto Insurance Policy?
+What are the Coverages Included in a Business Auto Insurance Policy?

 Many types of coverage are available.
 Some of the most common coverages include: